singhwarrior/Event-Based-Application-Implementing-Back-Pressure/README.md

-### Back Pressure and its benifits
+## Back Pressure and its benifits

-Event based Applications whether they belong to LAMBDA Architecture or KAPPA Architecture need to have an important feature of back pressure.
-The reason is simple.
-If your processing rate is slower than messages getting produced, and the application keep on consuming the events then application will have all those messages in memory.
-Due to which following problems can happen:
+All event based applications need to have an important feature of back pressure.
+The reason is simple, If application processing rate is slower than the rate of its consumption, it can cause following problems:

-1. This may become a reason for the application to crash because the of memory exceeding from a limit.
+1. Application may crash because the of memory exceeding from a limit.
 Which will eventually become the reason to loose all events which have been consumed
 2. Even if application is stopped in that case also all the messages will be lost.

-So it is very much important, application should be able to limit the message in take rate, so that messages can reside at message source instead of getting consumed.
+So it is very much important, application should be able to limit the message in-take rate, so that messages can reside at message source/broker instead of getting consumed.
 This is called Back Pressure.

+## Farmeworks enabled with Back Pressure
+There are farmeworks like Spark Streaming and Akka Streaming which have back pressure feature available.
+Spark Streaming which is based on Lmabda Architecture and AKKA Streaming which is based on KAPPA Architecture, in both we can make sure that while implementing a pipeline, we can limit the rate at which we want to consume the messages.

-### Implementation of Back Pressure with AKKA Actor and Kafka
+## Implementation of Back Pressure with AKKA Actor and Kafka

 ![blog.jpg](blog.jpg)